Ivan Voronaev: Missionary life in the Soviet Union

-In 1921, together with his family, Voronaev voyaged to Ukraine and settled in Odessa, where on November 12, 1921, in Sabansky Lane, he established the first Pentecostal church.
+In 1921, together with his family, Ivan Voronaev travelled to Ukraine and settled in Odesa, where on November 12, 1921, in Sabansky Lane, he established the first Pentecostal church.

-After several years, the Union of Evangelical Christian Faith (UECF) was formed, with Ivan Voronaev as its chairman.
+After several years, the Union of Evangelical Christian Faith (UECF) was formed, with Voronaev as its chairman.
 At the second All-Ukrainian Congress of the UECF held in 1926, it was reported that there were 350 churches and 17,000 believers.
 By this time, Pentecostal communities had emerged in almost all regions of Ukraine, as well as in central regions of Russia, the Urals, the Caucasus, and Siberia.
 In his (presumably last) letter to the General Council of the Assemblies of God in August 1929, Voronaev reported about 25,000 church members.

-Until his arrest, Ivan Efimovich Voronaev was a staff member of the General Council of the Assemblies of God.
+Until his arrest, Voronaev was a staff member of the General Council of the Assemblies of God.

 Arrest and death

-In 1930, Ivan Efimovich Voronaev and his like-minded associates were arrested and exiled to the Komi ASSR.
+In 1930, Ivan Voronaev and his like-minded associates were arrested and exiled to the Komi ASSR.
 In the summer of 1936, Voronaev was sent into exile in the Kaluga region.
-During this time, he secretly visited Odessa, where he visited the grave of his daughter Vera.
+During this time, he secretly visited Odesa, where he visited the grave of his daughter Vera.
 In October of the same year, Voronaev was arrested again, sentenced to 5 years, and sent to a labor camp near Mariinsk.

 On November 2, 1937, Voronaev was sentenced to death by the NKVD.
 The sentence was carried out on November 5, 1937, at the camp near Mariinsk.

 It was only years after his death that Voronaev's wife was able to return to the United States, where her children had previously emigrated.

-A bust of Ivan Efimovich Voronaev is carved on the monument "Heroes of Faith" in Odessa.
+A bust of Voronaev is carved on the monument "Heroes of Faith" in Odesa.
 On August 3, 2018, a solemn opening of a memorial plaque was held in the city of Mariinsk, Kemerovo region, dedicated to Voronaev.

 Accomplishments

-In 1920 Ivan Voronaev traveled with Gustav Smith through Western and Southern Ukraine, where they established many new Pentecostal communities, beginning with a Pentecostal community in Odessa.
+In 1920 Ivan Voronaev traveled with Gustav Smith through Western and Southern Ukraine, where they established many new Pentecostal communities, beginning with a Pentecostal community in Odesa.
 Over 350 congregations in Russia, Ukraine, Poland, Bulgaria were eventually founded.
 In 1926, the preacher published "Short Catechesis of Christian Evangelical Faith (CEF)".